 - Will municipal council meetings be held?

-City Council meetings are held in camera to respect the rules of social distancing and thus limit the spread of the coronavirus.
+City Council meetings are held in a virtual format to respect the rules of social distancing and thus limit the spread of the coronavirus.
 They are webcast, so you can watch them from the comfort of your home, live or recorded.
 How to access them is indicated in the Public Meetings section.

 - How do I pay my tax bill?